AAAI-15 Senior Member Presentation Track

 Q: How can I know whether I am considered 'senior' enough?

-A: As a general rule senior members of AI are researchers that are well established in their research area.
+A: As a general rule this track is designed for researchers that are well established in their research area.
 They should be a significant number of years away from their Ph.D and have published a significant number of papers in the top AI conferences and journals.
 However, exceptions are possible and will be considered on a per case basis.

 Q: Can submissions be coauthored?

 A: Naturally, the talks include one presenter only.
 However, the papers submitted might include other authors but the first author must be the talk presenter.